OpenMRS: Distributions

 An OpenMRS Distribution is a particular configuration of the OpenMRS Platform, OpenMRS modules, content (concepts, forms, reports, etc.) and other integrated applications, that can be installed and upgraded as a unit.
 Distributions can be general purpose, targeted at a specific clinical or geographic use case, or specific to a single consumer.

 The OpenMRS Reference Application is maintained by the OpenMRS community.
 This distribution is an extensible facility EMR.

 ThoughtWorks maintains a general purpose OpenMRS distribution called Bahmni.
 It is an easily configurable out-of-the-box EMR and hospital information system.

 OpenMRS distributions targeted at specific countries are available for Mozambique (eSaude), Kenya (KenyaEMR), and Uganda (UgandaEMR).
 Several other distributions are available, or currently being built.

 Support

 OpenMRS is supported by core teams from Partners In Health, Regenstrief Institute, and the South African Medical Research Council.
 Other organizations that collaborate on OpenMRS are the Millennium Villages Project, based at Columbia University, and Baobab Health Systems in Malawi.
-Some institutes have extended financial and consulting support as well, including The United States Center for Disease Control, the Rockefeller Foundation, and the World Health Organization.
+Some institutes have extended financial and consulting support as well, including The United States Centers for Disease Control, the Rockefeller Foundation, and the World Health Organization.
 A variety of organizations, such as Atlassian, Blueberry Software, and YourKit, have also donated licenses to OpenMRS developers.
 There are several groups of programmers working on OpenMRS in developing countries including Kenya, Rwanda, Uganda, South Africa, Pakistan, Chile, and India.
 In Rwanda, Partners In Health started local training program called E-Health Software Development and Implementation (EHSDI).
 The nine-month course was designed to train students in medical information systems, and it focused highly in using the OpenMRS platform.